-The paint can be stored in a freezer compartment in order to stop its hardening process and reuse it later.
+You can store the paint in a freezer compartment, in order to stop its hardening process, and to reuse it later.

-Oil paints will remain usable for several weeks or more, depending on how well they are sealed.
+Oil paints will remain usable for several weeks or more, depending on how well you seal them.

-For painters who are sensitive to odors from thinners and concern about the toxicity of these materials, dish soap and water can be used.
+If you are sensitive to odors from thinners, and concern about the toxicity of these materials, you can use dish soap and water.

-Paper towels can be used gently to remove excessive paint from the canvas.
+In addition, you can use them (gently) to remove excessive paint from the canvas.

 A palette is a board for organizing and mixing oil paints.

-The palette for oil paints can be made of wood, plastic and other hard materials.
-A glass palette or a specially designed glass table is easy to clean.
+Palette for oil paints is made of wood, plastic and other hard materials.
+A glass palette, or a specially designed glass table, is easy to clean.

 Disposable paper palettes come in different sizes and with different amount of pages.

-Oil paints are arranged and mixed on the disposable palette.
-At the end of the painting session, the disposable page is torn and thrown without having to clean it.
+Arrange and mix oil paints on a disposable paper.
+At the end of a painting session, tear off the disposable page, and throw it (without having to clean it).